X Y Z Measurements:

-The X, Y and Z measurements are three measurements needed to make your custom outriggers.
+The X, Y and Z are three measurements needed to make your custom outriggers.
 The X refers to the distance between the top of the cuff and the top of the grip handle.
 The Y refers to the distance between the top of the grip and the bottom of the ski tip.
-The Z measurement is the circumference of your forarm at it's widest to give you the correct cuff size.
-Always use a tape measure, not a ruler, as it's more flexible.
+The Z measurement is the circumference of your forearm at it's widest to give you the correct cuff size.

 Correct Arm Cuff Location: